intiMRA/imra_code_blog/_posts/Function-Over-Load.md

 }
 ```

-In this example we have a protocol a class, 'Dog' and another class, 'GoldenRetriever', that extends 'Dog'.
-We have overloading functions here with default arguments, a recipe for ambiguity!
+In this example we have a protocol a class, 'Dog' and another class, 'GoldenRetriever', that is a subclass of 'Dog'.
+We have overloading methods here with default arguments, a recipe for ambiguity!

 Chances are you are confused on what it will output, don't worry I did too.
 This is what we get:

 1. A Dog named Rex eats food everyday
 2. A Dog named Max eats food everyday

-Both call the ```func eat()``` on 'Dog' class, which might be unexpected for the 'GoldenRetriever' object since the only function in the class is ```func eat(food: String = "dog food")```.
-I seems like the function with the least parameters are prioritised.
+Both call the ```func eat()``` on 'Dog' class, which might be unexpected for the 'GoldenRetriever' object since the only method in the class is ```func eat(food: String = "dog food")```.
+I seems like the method with the least parameters are prioritised.
 Now what happens if we add the food parameter?

 ```swift
 let dog = Dog(name: "Rex")